Household Hazardous Waste

 NO COMMERCIAL HAZARDOUS MATERIALS ARE ACCEPTED.

 Just bring in your Household hazardous products, preferably in their original containers.
-There is a 5-gallon liquid limit
+There is a 5-gallon limit

 per household per collection day.
 Please pack the waste containers in a box and be careful not to spill them when